meejah/fowl/docs/usage.rst

 If you want very similar operation to ``fowld`` but do not like typing JSON, use ``fowl tui``.

+Note that if you're invoking with ``python -m`` then ``python -m fowl`` is "fowld" and ``python -m fowl.cli`` is the human-centric ("fowl") one.

 High-Level Overview
 -------------------

-What we aim to accomplish here is to easily set up the forwarding of TCP or Unix streams over a secure, identity-less and durable connection.
+What we aim to accomplish here is to easily set up the forwarding of TCP streams over a secure, identity-less and durable connection.

 These streams may be anything at all -- but the core use-case is aimed at eliminating the need to run public-IP services.
 Our canonical "hello world" example is a simple chat system: